Katya Brockmann: Climbing career

 Brockmann currently competes in the USA Climbing Youth Series as a foreign national.
 She was a Midwest division finalist in both bouldering and lead from 2021to 2024, placing 2nd and 3rd at the 2024 and 2025 USA Climbing Division 6 Youth Boulder Divisional Championships in Indianapolis, IN, respectively.
 Brockmann is a 6-time USA Climbing Youth National qualifier from 2021 to 2025.

 For Mexico, Brockmann is a 3-time Mexico Youth National Bouldering Champion winning the Mexico Youth National Team Selection Series (Mexico Cup) in 2022, qualifying her for the IFSC Climbing World Youth Championships in Dallas TX and winning the CONADE Mexico National Olympiad in 2022 and 2024.

 Brockmann also competes in the USA Climbing Elite North American Cup Series (NACS) in the open category and was a semi-finalist at the NACS event in Gilbert, AZ in 2022.

 Brockmann qualified for the 2024 Mexico World Cup Climbing Team by finishing 4th overall in the Mexico National Team Selection Series in 2023 and 2024.
 She made her World Cup Debut at the 2024 IFSC Climbing World Cup in Prague, Czech Republic in September 2024 finishing with the highest YTD IFSC world ranking on the Mexico team.
 In October 2024, Brockmann placed second in the first stage of the Copa Mexico Championship Series in Mexico City, qualifying her for the 2024 IFSC Pan American Championships in Santiago, Chile where she made her first international semi-final, placing 18th.
 Brockmann recently finished 4th overall in the 2025 Mexico National Team Selection Series qualifying her for the 2025 IFSC Climbing World Cup events in Prague, Czech Republic and Bern Switzerland.

+In addition to competing in competitions in the open category in the United States and Mexico, Brockmann competes in the Collegiate Series with the Columbia University climbing club.